-Note: Upon petition, students successfully completing professional-training courses sponsored or sanctioned by the Illinois Local Governmental Training Board, or an equivalent accrediting agency, may receive up to 24 hours of credit.
+Note: Upon petition, students successfully completing professional-training courses sponsored or sanctioned by the Illinois Law Enforcement Training and Standards Board, or an equivalent accrediting agency, may receive up to 24 hours of credit.
 All documentation, including official transcripts, course descriptions, and course outlines, will be reviewed by the program coordinator to determine the number of hours of credit to be granted toward the Associate in Applied Science degree or certificate.

-Students must complete either RHT 124♦ and RHT 138♦ or RHT 101♦ and SPE 101♦, or RHT 101♦ with RHT 102♦.
+1Students must complete either RHT 101♦ and SPE 101♦, or RHT 101\$\phi\$ with RHT 102\$.
 Students interested in transferring are encouraged to complete all three courses: RHT 101♦, RHT 102♦ and SPE 101♦ to meet university requirements.